 neurons and their role in social cognition, mimetic behaviours and also

-- Policy makers include David Miles (MPC), Laura Kodres (IMF), Luiz de
+- Policy makers included David Miles (MPC), Laura Kodres (IMF), Luiz de Mello (OECD), James

-- In response to concerns of students and the media on the lack of
+In response to concerns of students and the media on the lack of diversity in

-diversity in the economics curricula, the conference will hold a panel
+the economics curricula, the conference held a panel discussion,

 Why do we need diversity in macroeconomics?
 How do we build capacity in